Mount Saint Helens Classic - Event Information

 Background

-The Mount Saint Helens Classic (MSHC) is a stage swim race on four lakes in the southern Cascade Mountains of Washington State surrounding Mount Saint Helens – the last active volcano in the Continental US.
-If you’ve heard of SCAR Swim in Arizona, well it’s a lot like that but with the much nicer summer weather of Washington State.
+The Mount Saint Helens Classic (MSHC) is a stage swim race on four lakes in the southern Cascade Mountains of Washington State surrounding Mount Saint Helens – a 40,000 years young stratovolcano best known for its catastrophic eruption in 1980 which shaved a quarter-mile of rock off the peak.
+If you’ve heard of SCAR Swim in Arizona, well this swim is a lot like that, but with the much nicer summer weather of Washington State and pines instead of cacti.

 Should you choose to swim all four lakes, the MSHC swim is just over 37 miles spanning 4 consecutive days.
 At this time of year, the weather and water should still be warm, and the summer boating season will be wrapping up.
 Not to jinx anything, but there aren’t many places on earth nicer than the Pacific Northwest in early September.
 Each swimmer will be required to have a kayaker with them through the swim and additional powered safety boats will patrol the course.